supabase/workflows/README.md

 You can then start the workflow by calling the `Workflows.start` function and passing a context (a map containing data that is shared between all states), and the arguments passed to the initial state.
-The function returns `{:continue, state, events}` if the workflow execution has to stop to wait for an external command, or `{:success, result, events}` if the workflow executes to termination.
+The function returns `{:continue, execution, events}` if the workflow execution has to stop to wait for an external command, or `{:succeed, result, events}` if the workflow executes to termination.

 ```elixir
 ctx = %{"environment" => "staging"}